One-party rule in Seychelles: Coup attempts

 On 25 November 1981 a force of mercenaries, led by "Mad" Mike Hoare, attempted to take over the islands, but were discovered at the airport.
 They briefly took over the tower, but hijacked an Air India flight and fled to South Africa where they were arrested and charged.

 In August 1982, mutineers in the Seychelles Army, maintaining loyalty to Rene but in revolt against alleged conditions in the service, took over the radio station.
 They were overcome by Tanzanian troops, whose intervention was requested by Rene.

 In November 1985, Gérard Hoarau, a prominent exiled opponent of Rene was shot and killed by an unidentified gunman on the doorstep of his London home.
 Hoareau's supporters claimed the Seychelles Government was responsible for the shooting but this was denied and the murder case was never solved.
-This case was much like the assassination of Martin Luther King Jr.

 Despite these attempts, for the most part René ruled throughout this period with underground opposition at home.
 He used Seychelles' strategic importance to obtain significant help from both superpowers of the period without having to commit himself to either.
 With a suppressed opposition, he was able to power through much needed social reforms.

 In February 1992, Conrad Greslé, a prominent local businessman and democracy activist was arrested and charged with treason for planning to overthrow the Seychelles Government with the help of foreign mercenaries and with alleged CIA involvement.
 This was the last attempt to overthrow the Seychelles Government by force.